 Your attorney will collect the necessary evidence for your case.
 Because children are often under the care of institutions, the production of evidence is frequently more complicated than many adult personal injury cases.

-Institutions such as schools and recreation centers often follow strict protocols when receiving and fulfilling requests for evidence.
+Institutions such and recreation centers often follow strict protocols when receiving and fulfilling requests for evidence.
 They also have attorneys ready to defend against and sometimes stonewall evidence collection efforts.

 An experienced child injury attorney knows how to counter evasion and other trickery to get the evidence they need, be it the production of documents, surveillance video, or the recording of depositions.